South Korea Tries To Stamp Out Olympics Norovirus Outbreak

 It won't be long before South Korea kicks off its grand turn on the world stage, but the specter of illness is already haunting the Winter Olympics in Pyeongchang.
 Organizers have removed some 1,200 security personnel from their posts and quarantined them in their rooms after several dozen tested positive for norovirus.

-The nasty stomach bug — which often results in vomiting, diarrhea and just a general sense extreme gastric discomfort — has depleted the ranks of security staff on site, prompting organizers to seek out temporary replacements.
+The nasty stomach bug — which often results in vomiting, diarrhea and just a general sense of extreme gastric discomfort — has depleted the ranks of security staff on site, prompting organizers to seek out temporary replacements.

 "To address the shortfall in security workforce due to the isolation, 900 military personnel have been deployed to take over the work of the civil safety personnel," the Olympic organizing committee said in a statement quoted by The Associated Press.
 "They will work across 20 venues until all affected workforce are able to return to duty."

-The International Olympic Committee said it is also distributing leaflets to the general population detailing proper measure for the virus' prevention and treatment.
+The International Olympic Committee said it is also distributing leaflets to the general population detailing proper measures for virus prevention and treatment.

-The IOC's executive director for the Olympic Games, Christophe Dubi, told reporters they are taking no risks in their bid to contain the outbreak to prevent it from disrupting athletes and spectators.
+The IOC's executive director for the Olympic Games, Christophe Dubi, told reporters they are taking no risks in the bid to contain the outbreak to prevent it from disrupting athletes and spectators.

 "We don't know exactly what the source was," he said at a news conference Tuesday, according to the Korean news service Yonhap, "but when it comes to the food and beverage the whole chain of securing the quality of food, they are definitely respecting all international standards."